adeleke5140/adeleke5140/README.md

 ### Hello,

-It's Kehinde.
-I create things that excite me; they could be potentially lasting.
+Trying to create something that constitutes an artistic endeavour beyond myself.

 Coding is an expression of the creative spark in me.
-I also really enjoy web accessibility and contributed a bit to Anki: **the best-spaced repitition app**
+I also really enjoy web accessibility and contributed a bit to Anki: **the best-spaced repetition app**

 I am currently learning Data structures and Algorithms, `Ocaml` and `Rust`.